Do you know which building on campus was the first to be named for a woman?

 “Postcards to Alumni” is a collection of monthly digital postcards featuring unique facts about Princeton’s history.
 The postcards were introduced in December 2022 by the Alumni Council’s Princetoniana and Communications and Technology (CAT) Committees who collaborated on the project.

-November’s postcard about “The Two Seals” was just released:
+January’s postcard about “Thornton Wilder, Writer Extraordinaire” was just released:

 The postcards are being shared monthly with alumni around the globe via numerous digital channels.